in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 First of all check if you have any typos in the URL.
 Does it match exactly what is given above?

-1) If the URL does not work, check if you have the same name for limits-service in
+(1) If the URL does not work, check if you have the same name for limits-service in

-a) `spring.application.name` in bootstrap.properties
+(a) `spring.application.name` in bootstrap.properties

-b) in the URL
+(b) in the URL

-c) in the name of the property file
+(c) in the name of the property file

-2) Check if the name in `@ConfigurationProperties("limits-service")` matches the prefix of property values in `application.properties`. `limits-service.minimum=9 limits-service.maximum=999`
+(2) Check if the name in `@ConfigurationProperties("limits-service")` matches the prefix of property values in `application.properties`. `limits-service.minimum=9 limits-service.maximum=999`

-3) Check if you have `@EnableConfigServer` enabled on `SpringCloudConfigServerApplication` class
+(3) Check if you have `@EnableConfigServer` enabled on `SpringCloudConfigServerApplication` class

-4) Check if you have the right repository url in `/spring-cloud-config-server/src/main/resources/application.properties` - `spring.cloud.config.server.git.uri=file:///in28Minutes/git/spring-micro-services/03.microservices/git-localconfig-repo`
+(4) Check if you have the right repository url in `/spring-cloud-config-server/src/main/resources/application.properties` - `spring.cloud.config.server.git.uri=file:///in28Minutes/git/spring-micro-services/03.microservices/git-localconfig-repo`

-5) Do not have any spaces in your git repository path.
+(5) Do not have any spaces in your git repository path.

-6) If you are on windows, make sure that you are using one of these formats for your git repository
+(6) If you are on windows, make sure that you are using one of these formats for your git repository
 ```
  file:\\C:/WORKSPACE/GIT/git-localconfig-repo
  file:///C:/microservices/git-localconfig-repo